David-its-me/custom-churchtools-calendar-service/README.md

 The service is made as a Docker container.
 Before you build the container, please enter your churchtools credentials in the [/secret/churchtools_credentials.json](/secret/churchtools_credentials.json) file.

 After that you can build an run the Docker container.
 Please be aware that Docker must already be installed on your operating system.
-If everithing is setup, open a terminal and go into the root directory of this reposiory.
+If everything is setup, open a terminal and go into the root directory of this reposiory.
 There you can build the project with the following command:
 ```
 docker build -t <tag> .
 ```